 All perfumes are divided into several types or categories according to their concentration.
 They are Cologne or Eau de Cologne, Eau de Toilette, Eau de Parfum, and Perfume or Extrait de Parfum.

-The fragrances with a low fragrance concentration are often fresher, lighter, and their lasting power is not very long.
+The fragrances with a low fragrance concentration are often fresher, and lighter, and their lasting power is not very long.
 If you want something not too heavy or saturated, choose Eau de Cologne or Eau de Toilette.

 If you’re looking for something deeper and more intense, go for Eau de Parfum or Extrait de Parfum (we love alien perfume by Thierry Mugler!)
 Perfumes with a higher fragrance concentration will last much longer but keep in mind, are probably much more expensive.